 Listen to this article:

 A common concern among parents and caregivers of young children is whether their child is at a healthy weight for their age and height.
-Kids are constantly on-the-go and have unique nutritional needs that sometimes require a boost in calories.
-If you’re wondering whether your child ןis not gaining weight as he is expected to, it’s important to know how to identify this and adopt the best approach to creating a nutrient -dense meal plan for them.
+Kids are constantly on-the-go and have unique nutritional needs that sometimes require high calorie foods.
+If you’re wondering whether your child is not gaining weight as he is expected to, it’s important to know how to identify this and adopt the best approach to creating a nutrient-dense meal plan for them.

 Is My Toddler Gaining Weight Properly?